IgniteUI/indigo-design-docfx/jp/quick-tips.md

 <div class="divider--half"></div>
 <img class="responsive-img" src="images/tips4.png" srcset="images/tips4@2x.png 2x" />
 <div class="divider--half"></div>
-### Import Sketch designs.
+### Publish your designs as a web app.
-You can start your project by importing your Sketch and XD file directly into the App Builder via plugins.
-Get that WYSIWYG design time experience to continue editing your Sketch artboards and turn them into enterprise-ready Angular code.
+Use the “Create app” option in your plugin to translate all the UI kit components in your design into code components, and publish your app.
+Continue to extend the app using our web-based WYSIWYG App Builder and your development team will be able to generate enterprise-ready Angular code.

 <div class="divider--half"></div>
 <div class="divider--half"></div>